 - are inducted using the or equivalent template

-- who work with children (e.g. music lessons, cooking demonstrations, or sports coaching) have a Working With Children Check, refer to the Department's policy on for further information.
+- who work with children (for example, music lessons, cooking demonstrations, or sports coaching) have a Working With Children Check, refer to the department's policy on for further information.

 When assigning work tasks to volunteers, the principal and/or their delegate must: